Travis Kalanick

 Travis Cordell Kalanick (/ˈkælənɪk/; born August 6, 1976) is an American businessman best known as the co-founder and former chief executive officer (CEO) of Uber.
 Previously he worked for Scour, a peer-to-peer file sharing application company, and was the co-founder of Red Swoosh, a peer-to-peer content delivery network that was sold to Akamai Technologies in 2007.
+He is currently CEO of Atoms, which owns CloudKitchens, operator of ghost kitchens.

 Kalanick was CEO of Uber from 2010 to 2017.
-He resigned from Uber in 2017, after growing pressure resulting from public reports of the company's unethical corporate culture, including allegations that he ignored reports of sexual harassment at the company.
-Kalanick retained his seat on the board of directors until he resigned the seat on December 31, 2019.
-In the weeks leading up to the resignation, Kalanick sold off approximately 90% of his shares in Uber, for a profit of about $2.5 billion.
-Following the sale, in 2017, Kalanick was ranked 238th on the Forbes 400 list of richest Americans, with a net worth of $2.6 billion.
+He resigned from Uber in 2017 after growing pressure from allegations that he ignored reports of sexual harassment at the company.
+Kalanick retained his seat on the board of directors until he gave it up on December 31, 2019.
+Before he resigned, Kalanick sold approximately 90% of his shares in Uber for $2.5 billion.

+Kalanick is ranked 374th on the Forbes 400 list of richest Americans, with a net worth of $3.6 billion.

-In 2018, Kalanick started a venture fund named 10100, intended to invest in e-commerce, innovation and real estate in emerging markets like China and India.
-That same year, Kalanick announced an investment of nearly $150 million in real estate redevelopment company City Storage Systems; he also announced that he would be its CEO.
-The company operates a ghost kitchen startup under the name CloudKitchens, which was valued at $15 billion as of 2021.
+In 2018, Kalanick started the 10100 Fund to invest in e-commerce, innovation and real estate in emerging markets such as China and India.
+That same year, Kalanick announced an investment of nearly $150 million in real estate redevelopment company City Storage Systems (renamed to Atoms); he also announced that he would be its CEO.